-A number of column hinges in the base of the level 1 columns are predicted to exceed their ultimate stain limits 6.36 seconds into the run CBGS record.
+A number of column hinges in the base of the level 1 columns are predicted to exceed their ultimate stain limits between 6 and 6.4 seconds into the run CBGS record.
 These hinges are located along grid lines 1 and 2 e.g. column B1, B2, C1, C2, D2, and E2.
 Exceedence of the ultimate concrete strain corresponds to a large spike in the east-west displacements of the structure, which can be seen in Figure 58